kjappelbaum/ml_molsim/README.md

 ![Environment name](_static/conda_env_name.png)

-If the environment name that is shown is different from "molsim2021" you can click on it and select the correct one.
+If the environment name that is shown is different from "ml_molsim" you can click on it and select the correct one.

 ## Use it on Google Colab